 Higher intraday leverage

-Most stock brokers offer 4x leverage for intraday trading, but only 2x leverage for positions that will be held overnight.
-Using more leverage can potentially increase your returns since you can take larger positions.
-This is especially important for scalping trades that have small profit targets.
+Most stock brokers provide 4x leverage for intraday trading, but only 2x leverage for overnight positions.
+Higher leverage can potentially amplify returns by enabling larger positions.
+This proves particularly valuable for scalping trades with modest profit targets.

 No overnight risk

-Market news and political events can happen outside of market hours.
-If you’re holding positions overnight, you’re exposed to any market movements these events cause.
-You have to wait until the next morning to exit your position, when a lot of damage could already have been done.
+Market news and political events frequently occur outside trading hours.
+Holding overnight positions exposes you to any market movements these events trigger.
+You must wait until the next morning to exit positions, potentially after significant damage has occurred.

 Cons